ameyrupji/macpro-5-1/README.md

 - Sapphire Radeon Pulse RX 580 8GB GDDR5 - [Amazon](https://amzn.to/2Cn8caS)
 - Dual Mini 6 Pin to 8 Pin PCI Express Video Card Power Adapter - [Amazon](https://amzn.to/3hcnu0R)

+> **Finding:** Once you replace your GPU you will loose your ability to see the boot screen to enter into recovery mode.
+I would recommend keeping that old GPU around if you ever need it.
+You can possibly OpenCore your system to get a boot screen.
+Refer to the Thunderbolt 3 section below to see how you can do that.

+**Videos:**

+-
+-

 ### PCIE SSD Upgrade

 I used the following PCIE Card and SSD for my upgrade.
+This upgrade is similar to adding a Graphic Card into the system refer to the Videos below.

 - NVME Adapter with Heat Sink, M.2 SSD Key M to PCI Express Expansion Card - [Amazon](https://amzn.to/2Wvh0Cs)
 - Samsung 970 EVO SSD 1TB - [Amazon](https://amzn.to/2ZF5Exv)

+**Videos:**

+-
+-

 ### Wifi and Bluetooth Upgrade